Central European Football League: Final

-CEFL Bowl XIII was again played on the Tivoli stadium in Innsbruck on 9 June, where Swarco Raiders defended the title by beating Koç Rams 49–20.
-CEFL Cup finals took place the following day on the BASK stadium in Belgrade, where Vukovi beat Seahawks 55–41.
+CEFL Bowl XIII was played at Tivoli Stadion Tirol in Innsbruck on June 9, where the Swarco Raiders defended their title beating the Rams 49–20.

+CEFL Cup Finals took place the following day at BASK Stadium in Belgrade, where Vukovi beat the Seahawks 55–41.

-The Superfinal game between CEFL and NEFL champions was played on 30 June at Gentofte Sportspark in Copenhagen, where Swarco Raiders beat Copenhagen Towers 45–20 to claim the title.
+A new championship match was put together following the creation of the Northern European Football League.
+Titled the Superfinal, the game between the CEFL and NEFL champions was played on June 30 at Gentofte Sportspark in Copenhagen, where the Swarco Raiders beat the Copenhagen Towers 45–20 to claim the title.